magomimmo/modern-cljs/doc/tutorial-07.md

 have it in a production envirinoment.
-Aside from the fact that, as we have just seen, the `:advanced` compilation mode left hanging the brepl connection, it would be nice to have a way to explicitly **exclude** the `connect.cljs` file contening the connection call from the build (i.e. `:prod`) dedicated to the production environment.
+Aside from the fact that, as we have just seen, the `:advanced` compilation mode left hanging the brepl connection, it would be nice to have a way to explicitly **exclude** the `connect.cljs` file containing the connection call from the build (i.e. `:prod`) dedicated to the production environment.
 Sadly, both [`lein-cljsbuild`][6] and [`clojurescript`][7] do not offer this kind of feature and, more generally, the eventuality to exclude any CLJS file